Services the Early-Church Way

 1 Corinthians 2:13 “This is what we speak, not in words taught us by human wisdom but in words taught by the Spirit, expressing spiritual truths in spiritual words.”

-•• In our Spirit-filled church services, I take that responsibility to you, the church, very seriously — that is, to teach you spiritual truths “in words taught by the Spirit”.
+- •• In our church services, I take that responsibility to you very seriously — that is, to teach you spiritual truths “in words taught by the Spirit”.

 2 Timothy 2:7 “Reflect on what I am saying [Paul was saying God’s Word], for the Lord will give you insight into all this.”